 In 2000, MTC estimated that approximately 593,000 bicycle trips were made every week in Alameda County, or almost 85,000 trips daily.
 These figures do not include trips to transit, which comprise more than 77,000 weekday trips to various transit systems throughout the county.
-The U.S. Census indicates that commuting by bicycle in Alameda County has increased by approximately 18% since 2000.
-6

-In addition, the bicycle commute share in Alameda County increased from 1.2% to 1.5% between 2000 and 2006-2008.
-Although this is still a small share of overall commuters, it represents a 21% increase in bicycling in less than a decade, reflecting the growing popularity of bicycle transportation.
+More recently, the U.S. Census indicates that 1.51% of all commute trips are by bicycle, up from 1.24% in 2000.7 Although bicyclists are still a small share of overall commuters, the data shows a 22% increase in bicycling over the past decade, reflecting the growing popularity of bicycle transportation.

-6 2000 U.S. Census and 2005-09 American Community Survey
+7 2000 U.S. Census and 2006-10 American Community Survey